 Medical Coding Certificate

-- Describe the relationship between coding and reimbursement in health care, including how to complete the CMS-1500 billing form.
+- Be able to describe the relationship between coding and reimbursement in health care, including how to complete the CMS-1500 billing form.

 - Display professional workplace behaviors including patient confidentiality and professional ethics.

-- Demonstrate clear and effective oral and written communication skills, critical thinking, problem solving, and accountability measures within their scope of practice.
+- Demonstrate clear and effective verbal and written communication skills, critical thinking, problem solving, and accountability measures within their scope of practice.

-- Demonstrate knowledge of the United State’s Health Insurance Privacy and Accountability Act (HIPAA).
+- Understand the United States Health Insurance Privacy and Accountability Act (HIPAA).

 - Outpatient clinics

 - Home health agencies